HamduSalih/inqoil/README.md

 ## Prerequisites
 - Before installing, get your key by (registering [here](https://inqoil.vercel.com/))
 - Make sure you have a Supabase account.
 You can get (one [here](https://supabase.com/))
-- Get your service url and anon key from your Supabase account
+- Create a project and get your project url and anon key from your Supabase account
 - Create at least one storage bucket.

 ## Installation